t-d-k/LibreCrypt/docs/FAQ.md

   * * *
  <a name="an"></a>
-*Q: Why aren't I prompted to enter a password when creating a Linux volume?*
+*Q: Why aren't I prompted to enter a password when creating a dm-crypt Linux volume?*

 *A:* This is covered in the documentation; see section relating to creating Linux volumes.